francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 ]<ret-std>

 #example[
+  Desugaring for return statements that do not return a path.
   $ {...; ret null} equiv {...; var "fresh" ; "fresh" = null ; ret "fresh"} $
   $ {...; ret m(...)} equiv {...; var "fresh" ; "fresh" = m(...) ; ret "fresh"} $
   Where $"fresh"$ refers to a variable that does not exist in the context prior to its declaration.